brianglass/anastasis/files/midnight_office.md

 Psalm 133

-Come now bless the Lord all you the LordÂ’s servants, who stand in the house of the Lord, in the courts of the house of our God.
+Come now bless the Lord all you the Lord’s servants, who stand in the house of the Lord, in the courts of the house of our God.
 Lift up your hands every night to the Holy Place, and bless the Lord.
 May the Lord bless you from Sion, He who made heaven and earth.

 Glory.
 Both now.